dougeby/IntuneDocs/intune/get-started-evaluation.md

 ## Prerequisites

 Before you start, you must have an Intune admin and tenant account activated.
 You can sign up for those accounts [here](https://portal.office.com/Signup/Signup.aspx?OfferId=40BE278A-DFD1-470a-9EF7-9F2596EA7FF9&dl=INTUNE_A&ali=1#0%20).
-If your organization is an Intune subscriber and you’re a new admin that wants to learn Intune, these activities can be completed in your live tenant.
+Current subscribers can also complete these activities in your live tenant.
 Make sure you’re only working on test devices!

 You also need to make sure that you are the global admin for your organization to complete all of the tasks in the guide.